cshqc/Supplementary-file-for-DLC-LFA/README.md

 # Supplementary-file-for-FPSGD
-This is the supplementary file for paper entitled “A Fuzzy-PID Controller-guided Stochastic Gradient Descent for High-Dimensional Incomplete Matrix Latent Factor Analysis”.
-It provides Table S1 for symbol appointment and Table S2 for hyperparameter settings of each competitor.
+This is the supplementary file for paper entitled “A Fine-grained Fuzzy-PID Controller-guided Latent Factor Model for High-Dimensional Incomplete Data Representation”.
+It provides Table S1 for hyperparameter settings of each competitor.